HazyResearch/aisys-building-blocks/README.md

 ## Hardware-Aware Algorithms

 Hardware-aware algorithms for today's ML primitives.
+A classic look at I/O complexity, from the database folks: [The input/output complexity of sorting and related problems](https://dl.acm.org/doi/10.1145/48529.48535).
 The canonical text book for everything FFT's: [Computational Frameworks for the Fast Fourier Transform](https://epubs.siam.org/doi/book/10.1137/1.9781611970999).

 ### Blog Posts